 - Ultrasound scanning gives a clear picture of soft tissues that do not show up well on x-ray images.

-- Sonohysterography is a simple, minimally invasive procedure that is well tolerated by patients and has very few complications.
+- Sonohysterography is a simple, minimally invasive procedure that patients usually tolerate well.
+It has very few complications.

 - Sonohysterography is a relatively short procedure that provides an excellent view of the uterus and endometrial lining.